Santa Rita massacre: Aftermath

 News of the massacre was broadcast in the Netherlands on 18 March which sparked demonstrations calling for the removal of the junta.
 A memorial for the journalists and the 40,000 victims of the civil war was created in Amsterdam on 16 April.
 The Salvadoran Army stated that there was not an ambush or a massacre, but instead, the journalists were caught in crossfire between the army and the guerrillas.
-José Napoleón Duarte, the president of the junta, visited the site and stated on 25 March, "it was not a premeditated act, in my opinion, it was an accident."
+José Napoleón Duarte, the president of the JRG, visited the site and stated on 25 March, "it was not a premeditated act, in my opinion, it was an accident".

-The event is widely overshadowed by the El Mozote Massacre in December 1981, where 811 unarmed civilians were killed.

-On 15 March 2023, the Legislative Assembly voted to hold a moment of silence to commemorate the journalists' deaths.
+On 15 March 2023, Vamos deputy Claudia Ortiz presented a proposal to the Legislative Assembly to hold a moment of silence to commemorate the journalists' deaths, stating "their only crime was to tell the truth about what was occurring in our country and reporting the abuses of the State against the civil population during the armed conflict" ("su único crimen fue decir la verdad sobre lo que ocurría en nuestro país reportando los abusos del Estado hacia la población civil durante el conflicto armado").
+As the proposal only received 12 votes in favor—with the remaining 72 not voting—it failed to pass.